tensorflow/benchmarks/perfzero/README.md

   },

   "benchmark_result": {                       # Summary of the benchmark execution results.
 This is pretty much the same data structure defined in test_log.proto.
-                                              # Most values are read from test_log.proto which is written by tf.test.Benchmark.report_benchmark() defined in Tensorflow library.
+                                              # Most values are read from test_log.proto which is written by tf.test.Benchmark.report_benchmark() defined in TensorFlow library.

     "metrics": [                              # This is derived from `extras` [test_log.proto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/util/test_log.proto)
                                               # which is written by report_benchmark().